00014610/WT_CW1_00014610/README.md

 to the top when the website is scrolled, the changes in the responsive state of the navbar, and the creation of animations in the questions section.
 During the creation of this, I had trouble adapting the CSS to the mobile version and the tablet version.
 Also, I had trouble with JavaScript animations in buttons parts, and I found a solution for them by searching through google.
 I also used Font Awesome, a website that shares icons for social media, navbar bars, and other elements to create this website.
+All codes are checked by validador and the main problem is that doesn't have alt property in images.

 Links:
   Web hosting links of cw1